Learn Important Probate Essentials, including key things that go wrong in an estate, how to prevent them, and what to do if they happen.

 From the moment the will is made known to family members up to the point of distribution, conflicts can happen at any time.
 These are the most typical types:

-Family members may have conflicting interests, but at the end of the day, everyone has one goal – to resolve disputes and move on with their lives.
+Family members may have conflicting interests, but ultimately, everyone has one goal—to resolve probate litigation and move on with their lives.

 The following ways can help resolve disputes: